PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingUseCases.md

 __Use case 2__

-The main goal of the user case 2 is to identify needs and wants of your target market to design the application that creates a value for your target audience specifically.
+The main goal of the use case 2 is to identify needs and wants of your target market to design the application that creates a value for your target audience specifically.

 __To solve this use-case, you will need to:__